netactuate/gona/README.md

 }

 ```
-Location is an API response message identifyin a particular location.
+Location is an API response message of available deployment locations